-David Scheinbaum is Anne and John Marion Professor and Chair of the Photography Department at the Marion Center for Photographic Arts at the College of Santa Fe.
+David Scheinbaum is former Director/Chair of the Photography Department at the Santa Fe University of Art and Design, and Professor Emeritus, College of Santa Fe.

 David worked with the preeminent photo historian Beaumont Newhall from 1978 until Newhall's death in 1993 and continues as co-executor of his estate.
-With his wife, Janet Russek, he operates Scheinbaum & Russek Ltd., private fine art photography dealers and consultants in Santa Fe, New Mexico.
-Established in 1980, Scheinbaum & Russek's services include; appraisals, auction evaluations, brokering collections, collection development, consulting, curating, lectures and workshops.
-Scheinbaum & Russek maintain an inventory of contemporary and vintage 20th century photographic works as well as exclusively representing the estates of Beaumont and Nancy Newhall, and the Eliot Porter Estate.
+With his wife, Janet Russek, he operates Scheinbaum & Russek Ltd., private fine art photography dealers and consultants in Santa Fe, New Mexico and exclusively represents the estate of Beaumont and Nancy Newhall, and Eliot Porter.

 Scheinbaum has exhibited internationally, and is represented in numerous museum collections.